Last Updated on February 26, 2022 by Chris and Lindsay

 If you find yourself at Rio Vista Winery please let Little John and John know that we sent you!

-Case Study: Harvest Hosts Review of Purple Haze Lavender Farm
+Review of Purple Haze Lavender Farm (Sequim, Washington)

 So we immediately took to our Harvest Hosts app to search for nearby hosts that might extend their hospitality to us for a few days.

-In similar fashion to Rio Vista Winery, the staff at the Purple Haze Lavender Farm pointed us to a quiet place to park and told us we could wander the property to our hearts content.
+In a similar fashion to Rio Vista Winery, the staff at the Purple Haze Lavender Farm pointed us to a quiet place to park for the night and told us we could wander the property to our heart’s content.

 Once the last of the staff left we had the property to ourselves.
 Well, we shared it with quail, bees and hummingbirds!

-To support the business, and sugar tooth, we purchased some lavender ice cream and lemonade from their shop.
+To support the local business, and appease our sugar tooth, we purchased some lavender ice cream and lemonade from their shop.

 We also paid to pick our own lavender, which we carried with us for the next year.